Maannniii/file_lister/README.md

-******"""This is my first python project in bit bucket I am a beginner in python i created this script based on my knowledge in the language Actually i created this script initially to address my issue and then i want to make it public so that others can use it"""******
+***"""This is my first python project in bit bucket.
+I am a beginner in python i created this script based on my knowledge in the language.
+Actually i created this script initially to address my issue and then i want to make it public so that others can use it"""***

 #Description:
 This script lists all the no of files,directories,hidden files,hidden directories under each directory by default.